 Chartered accountants can work for the private or public sector, including government organizations.
 They may find employment in most countries, including the United States.
 In addition to performing their own assigned duties, chartered accountants might oversee and lead a team of lower-level employees.

 Chartered accountants are trained to minimize losses and maximize gains while remaining in the jurisdictions of the law and following all industry-specific regulations.
 They typically handle all tax work for individuals and businesses to reduce tax liability.
 The exact job duties for chartered accountants depend on whether they are hired directly by a single corporation or work within a contracted consultation agency.
-The U.S. Bureau of Labor Statistics reports that most financial managers work directly for banking and financial institutions.
+The U.S. Bureau of Labor Statistics reports that most financial managers work directly for commercial banking and savings institutions.
 Main duties include conducting research and analysis, and then preparing financial findings and reports.

 Chartered accountants may be hired for one specific position (such as insurance manager) or obtain broad-based employment within an agency.
 They may also work independently for private clients.
 Public and private chartered accountants have the same training and are qualified to handle diverse financial projects.
 The most important task for all chartered accountants is to provide reliable advice on all financial and tax issues.

 Related to Chartered Accountant

 Learn about the education and preparation needed to become a chartered accountant.
 Get a quick view of the requirements as well...